Diptych varieties. II: Polar varieties: The apolar variety

-We describe an infinite family of irreducible Gorenstein 5-folds $V(k)\subset\Aff^{k+5}$ that are quasihomogeneous spaces under $\GL(2)\times\G_m$ and provide several different constructions of them.
-Our application to diptych varieties in Section~\ref{s!dip} is itself applied in \cite{BR4} to the equations of 3-fold Mori flips, which also have Gorenstein total coordinate rings.
-Here we treat the $V(k)$ as varieties in their own right from several different points of view.
+The apolar varieties $V_k\subset\Aff^{k+5}$ introduced here provide an infinite family of affine Gorenstein 5-folds that are almost homogeneous spaces under $\GL(2)\times\G_m$.
+We treat the $V_k$ as varieties in their own right from several different points of view.